Whoaa512/starred/README.md

 - [flippercloud/flipper](https://github.com/flippercloud/flipper) - 🐬 Beautiful, performant feature flags for Ruby.
 - [fixerAPI/fixer](https://github.com/fixerAPI/fixer) - A foreign exchange rates and currency conversion API
 - [github/pages-gem](https://github.com/github/pages-gem) - A simple Ruby Gem to bootstrap dependencies for setting up and maintaining a local Jekyll environment in sync with GitHub Pages
-- [Homebrew/brew](https://github.com/Homebrew/brew) - 🍺 The missing package manager for macOS (or Linux)
+- [Homebrew/brew](https://github.com/Homebrew/brew) - 🍺 The Package Manager for Everywhere
 - [danger/danger](https://github.com/danger/danger) - 🚫 Stop saying "you forgot to …" in code review (in Ruby)
 - [rails-api/active_model_serializers](https://github.com/rails-api/active_model_serializers) - ActiveModel::Serializer implementation and Rails hooks
 - [norman/friendly_id](https://github.com/norman/friendly_id) - FriendlyId is the “Swiss Army bulldozer” of slugging and permalink plugins for ActiveRecord.
 It allows you to create pretty URL’s and work with human-friendly strings as if they were numeric ids